NoorAziz-C866/Group-A-project/README.md

 - Visual Studio Code software, version 1.65.2
 - Libraries:
 1.  socket.io: for server socket
-2. socket.io-client: for client socket:
+2. socket.io-client: for client socket
 3. node-dht-sensor: for humidity sensor
 4. pigpio: for servo motor and ultrasonic sensor
 5. onoff: for servo motor and ultrasonic sensor